ietf-wg-cellar/ebml-specification/specification.markdown

 both valid Element Data Sizes and both store a semantically equal value.

-Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed.
+Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed for EBML Data Types which do not mandate a non-zero length.
+In particular the Signed Integer, Unsigned Integer, Float, and Date EBML Element Data Types have definitions which require a length of at least one octet and thus in these cases an Element Data Size with all VINT\_DATA bits set to zero is invalid.
+EBML Element Data Types such as String, UTF-8, Master-element, and Binary do not have definitions that include minimum lengths greater than one octet and thus Elements of these Data Types may include an Element Data Size with all VINT\_DATA bits set to zero.
 This indicates that the Element Data of the Element is zero octets in length.
 Such an Element is referred to as an Empty Element.

 An Element Data Size with all VINT\_DATA bits set to one is reserved as an indicator that the size of the Element is unknown.
 The only reserved